tempAnonymous2024/MotionPredict-GuidanceReg/README.md

 # MotionPredict-GuidanceReg
 Official implementation of our IJCNN 2024 paper:

-Enhancing Human Motion Prediction with Guidance Regularization via Fusion Feature Distillation
+Forecasting Distillation: Enhancing 3D Human Motion Prediction with Guidance Regularization

 The rest of the code will be released!